 - Do I see this playing out in front of me now?

 And don’t worry, I won’t leave you hanging having identified all the pain points at work.
-Further down, I’ll share more about how to begin cooling things down.
+Further down, I’ll share more about how to begin cooling things down and how to heal or reduce toxicity in your workplace.

-How overdependence on technology and unrealistic communication expectations breaks down workplace culture
+How overdependence on technology and unrealistic communication expectations break down workplace culture

-How to tell if there’s flawed communication styles at work
+How to tell if there’s flawed communication at your work

 Why is technology destroying healthy workplace communication?